 300 Christian Books

-WHAT · Christian and faith-based books · sorted by the Goodreads rating
+LIST · Christian and faith-based books · objectively sorted by the Goodreads rating

-A New English Translation of the Septuagint (2007)
+New English Translation of the Septuagint (NETS, 2007)

-Not only did Greek-speaking Jews and Gentiles highly value the Septuagint, it is more importantly the Bible Jesus and His disciples (also) read and regularly quoted from, and the Bible of Paul and of the earliest Christian missions.
-For 5-6 centuries this Bible text was not only predominant in use, but even the preferred source text for translations into other languages.
-The earliest Codices had not been penned using the Hebrew, but precisely based on the Greek text.
+Not only did Greek-speaking Jews and Gentiles highly value the Greek Old Testament, it is more importantly the Bible JESUS and His disciples (also) read and regularly quoted from, and the Bible of Paul and of the earliest Christian missions.
+For 5-6 centuries (!) this Bible text was not only predominant in use, but even the preferred source text for translations into other languages.
+The earliest Codices had not been penned using the Modern Hebrew, but precisely based on the Greek text.

-Discernment required: The NETS translation still includes the Apocrypha, which had been retroactively added in Augustine's time.
+* Discernment required: The NETS translation still includes the Apocrypha, which had been retroactively added (393 - 1885 AD).

 Warren Smith | 224 pages